MarathonLabs/marathon/docs/runner/android/configure.md

 :::tip

-Starting with allure 2.3.0 your test application no longer needs MANAGE_EXTERNAL_STORAGE permission to write allure's output, so there is no need to add any special permissions.
+Starting with allure 2.3.0 your test application no longer needs the **MANAGE_EXTERNAL_STORAGE** permission to write allure's output, so there is no need to add any special permissions.

 :::